mrolims-publications/tunable-billiard/README.md

 ## Supplementary video

 To generate the data used in the Supplementary Video, run ``` python escape_basin_vs_h_vs_xi.py ```.
 It generates the escape basin for different values of the control parameter and different hole sizes.
 Then, run ``` python basin_entropy_from_data.py ```.
 It calculates the basin entropy and the basin boundary entropy given the escape basin data.
 To generate the Figures used in the Video, run  ``` python plot_supplementary.py ```.
 It plots the escape basins for changing parameter control with 6 different hole sizes.

+## Citation

+If you use this repository or parts of it in your work, please cite:

+M. Rolim Sales, D. Borin, D. R. da Costa, J. D. Szezech Jr., and E. D. Leonel, **An investigation of escape and scaling properties of a billiard system**, [*Chaos: An Interdisciplinary Journal of Nonlinear Science 34, 113122 (2024)*](https://doi.org/10.1063/5.0222215).

 ## Contact